 See separate webpage for academic misconduct policies and procedures.
+Review Process for Violations of the Policies on Student

-Review Process for Violations of the Policies on Student Conduct and Non-Discrimination Informal Complaint Process
+Review Process for Violations of the Policies on Studen Conduct and Non-Discrimination Informal Complaint Process

 Cases of violations of the GSD student conduct policy or discrimination may be resolved informally.
 The dean of students will discuss this option with the subject of the possible violation, the "complainant."
 If the complainant wishes to explore that avenue, this might result in an informal conference with the complainant, the student who allegedly violated GSD policy, "the respondent," and the dean of students.
 The informal review will normally be completed within 60 days of the initial report of a possible violation to the dean of students.